 AI agents, left to themselves, tend toward the opposite failure.
 They produce analysis without understanding what it is for.
 They optimise for coherence and completeness within a framing they cannot interrogate.
 They cannot tell you when the framing itself is the problem.

 Collaborative Intelligence is the capacity that emerges when these two modes of reasoning are brought into a structured relationship.
 The human provides mission context, value judgment, and the ability to recognise when a framing is wrong.
-The agents provide simultaneous multi-perspective analysis, the structural honesty to disagree with each other, and the capacity to make the problem's underlying dynamics visible in ways that exceed what any single analyst — or any human team — can hold in view at once.
+The agents provide simultaneous multi-perspective analysis, the structural honesty to disagree with each other, and the capacity to make the problem's underlying dynamics visible in ways that exceed what any single user — or any human team — can hold in view at once.

 Together, they produce something neither can produce alone: a situational model that is richer, more honestly contested, and more structurally grounded than human reasoning alone would generate — and more accountable, more mission-relevant, and more open to challenge than agent reasoning alone would produce.